doongeon/good-filings/README.md

 **Note:** If Claude doesn't use the MCP tools, add `use mcp` at the end of your question:

 ```
-"Can I have a summary of the newest Amazon (CIK: 1018724) 8-K filing? use mcp"
+"Can I have a summary of the latest Amazon (CIK: 1018724) 8-K filing? use mcp"
 ```

 Claude will automatically: